siberdefense/lessons/picogym/README.md

 # PicoCTF PicoGym Guides

-Guides to introduce skills and concepts needed for success in PicoCTF challenges.
+Notes from reviewing PicoCTC PicoGym practice challenges to highlight skills and concepts needed for success.

+The intent is to use these notes to help organize and prepare instructional material for each topic.